MorganPeat/MorganPeat.github.io/_posts/2018-01-12-prep-net-core.md

 * [Old csproj to new csproj: Visual Studio 2017 upgrade guide](http://www.natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/)

 ## Caveats
-So far we have just been moving our in-house Nuget libraries to .Net Core and haven't looked at executables or ASP.Net Core yet.
+So far we have just been moving our in-house Nuget libraries to .Net Core and haven't yet looked at executables or ASP.Net Core.
 That will be the subject of further investigation.

 ## tl;dr
 By targeting .Net Core you can run your Cloud application on Linux which is cheaper than Windows.